External Exam Credit

 What is the difference between Math 1400 and Math 1070?

-MATH 104 is recommended for Engineering dual-degree students, students who are interested in pursuing a statistics concentration or quantitative minors such as math, or any student who plans to take MATH 114.
+MATH 1400, Calculus 1 is recommended for Engineering dual-degree students, students who are interested in pursuing a statistics concentration or quantitative minors such as math, or any student who plans to take MATH 1410: Calculus 2.

-MATH 110 is recommended for Wharton students who do not plan to take further math courses.
+MATH 1070: Mathematics of Change 1 is recommended for Wharton students who do not plan to take further math courses.

 Do I have to take the Math Diagnostic Placement Exam?

-If you are planning to take a math course in the fall, you must complete the Math Diagnostic Placement Exam (log in and go to the “course” titled “Penn Diagnostic Placement Exam”)
+If you are planning to take a math course in the fall, you must complete the Math Diagnostic Placement Exam.

 Please note the following:

 - You should complete the exam before you reach out to your advisor.

 - Once you have taken the exam, you should discuss your score and previous math preparation with your advisor to determine appropriate course placement.